Security practices

 • No PII (names, emails, résumé content) is written to logs.
 Log scrubbing rules are enforced by policy and reviewed in code review.

-• DynamoDB mutations include actor_id and updated_at on every write — sufficient to reconstruct an audit trail for any record.
+• Firestore mutations include actor_id and updated_at on every write — sufficient to reconstruct an audit trail for any record.

-• Sentry captures all unhandled exceptions with PII scrubbing rules (email patterns, phone patterns, résumé keywords excluded from event payloads).
+• Sentry captures all unhandled exceptions with PII scrubbing rules.

 Monitoring and incident response